 Explore quiet family forest trails, paths along mysterious lochs and majestic glens, or challenging mountain bike routes up steep hills and peaks.
 Experience the flat cycle trails along the Caledonian Canal or go for a more challenging ride along the Great Glen Way.
 You could even get a taste of the epic 80-mile Loch Ness 360° Trail.

 Along the way you will discover mind-blowing nature and pretty picnic spots.
-Don't forget to stop for a coffee and cake at a some of the excellent cafés providing takeaways during lockdown.
+Don't forget to stop for a coffee and cake at a some of the excellent cafés.

 Did you know?